 - Sircar, A., and Sahajpal, S., (2015), “Geothermal Investigation in Cambay Basin, Gujarat, India”, 2nd Annual International Conference on Earth and Environmental Sciences, June 2015, Athens, Greece, ISSN 2241-2891.
 (The Paper was adjudged as the Best Paper of the conference)

-- Sircar, A., Sahajpal, S., Singh, A., Vaidya, D., Shah, M., Dhale, S., (2015), Exploration of Geothermal Resources in Gujarat, India, International Conference on Geothermal Energy: Exploration & Exploitation, May 2015, Pandit Deendayal Petroleum University, Gandhinagar, Gujarat.
+- Sircar, A., Sahajpal, S., Singh, A., Vaidya, D., Shah, M., Dhale, S., (2015), Exploration of Geothermal Resources in Gujarat, India, International Conference on Geothermal Energy: Exploration & Exploitation, May 2015, Pandit Deendayal Energy University, Gandhinagar, Gujarat.

-- Sircar, A., Dhale, S., Vaidya, D., Sahajpal, S., Singh, A., Shah, M. and Yadav K., (2016), Exploration and Exploitation of Geothermal Resources in Gujarat, India, 2nd International Conference on Geothermal Energy: Exploration & Exploitation, March 2016, Pandit Deendayal Petroleum University, Gandhinagar, Gujarat.
+- Sircar, A., Dhale, S., Vaidya, D., Sahajpal, S., Singh, A., Shah, M. and Yadav K., (2016), Exploration and Exploitation of Geothermal Resources in Gujarat, India, 2nd International Conference on Geothermal Energy: Exploration & Exploitation, March 2016, Pandit Deendayal Energy University, Gandhinagar, Gujarat.

 - Training was given by Mr. Richard from Scintrex, Canada, a renowned expert in geophysics and geology field